gitlabhq/gitlabhq/doc/development/code_review.md

 as a domain expert and/or reviewer, it is recommended that they are not also picked as the maintainer to ultimately approve and merge it.

+Try to review in a timely manner; doing so allows everyone involved in the merge request to iterate faster as the context is fresh in memory.
+Further, this improves contributors' experiences significantly.
+Provided full availability;
+reviewing within two work days should be the aim.
+If you don't think you'll be able to review a merge request within that time, let the author know as soon as possible.

 Maintainers should check before merging if the merge request is approved by the required approvers.